johnsonjh/nulib/README.md

 - To further complicate matters, there was an upstream **NuLib** **_v3.25_**, which fixed many of the same bugs as this release, which I was not aware of at the time of producing this fork.

 - Most of the work on that version was done by contributor _Devin Reade_, with a focus on improving compatibility with older systems and compilers, namely, **Orca/C** and **GNO** running on the _Apple IIgs_.

-  - It is believed that version **3.25** should work least as well as v3.24 on these systems, however, it's been a very long time since they have been tested and supported by the upstream author.
+  - It is believed that upstream **v3.25** should work least as well as v3.24 on these systems, however, it's been a very long time since they have been tested and supported by the upstream author.